grnydawn/miles-credit/README.md

 conda create --name credit-derecho --clone /glade/derecho/scratch/benkirk/derecho-pytorch-mpi/envs/credit-pytorch-v2.3.1-derecho-gcc-12.2.0-cray-mpich-8.1.27
 ```

-Going forward, care must be taken when installing new packages so that PyTorch and the other credit dependencies are not overridden.
-Next, grab the most updated version of miles-credit from github:
+Going forward, care must be taken when installing new packages so that PyTorch and the other relevant miles-credit dependencies are not overridden.
+Next, grab the most updated version of miles-credit from github (assuming no changes to the local-build dependencies):

 ```bash
 conda activate credit-derecho